Frequently asked questions

 Montowska M, et al. Food Chem.
 2019;289:130-138.

-Before being harvested and milled into what we would recognise as powder, crickets are killed painlessly by placing them in a cooling chamber.
+Before being harvested and milled into what we would recognise as powder, crickets are put to sleep painlessly by placing them in a cooling chamber.
 The low temperatures in the cooling chamber causes the insects to enter a state of deep sleep known as hibernation.
 Once this happens, the temperatures are lowered even further, which leads to a painless death.

 Is insect farming humane?

-Unlike mammals such as humans, pigs or cows, insects have relatively simple nervous systems with substantially fewer neurons, which makes them unable to perceive pain.
+Unlike mammals such as humans, pigs or cows, insects have relatively simple nervous systems with substantially fewer neurons, which makes them unable to perceive pain in the same way.
 Moreover, insects lack the brain capacity to experience emotion or to know when they are injured.
-Despite this, insects are killed humanly by first inducing hibernation, following by freezing which leads to their death.
+Despite this, insects are killed humanly by first inducing hibernation, following by freezing which leads to their painless death.
 At HOP we believe it is important to treat other animals with the uttermost respect regardless of whether they experience pain or not.

 - Pali-Schöll I, et al. Crit Rev Food Sci Nutr.
 2019;59(17):2760-277.